-The airport is situated 12 miles (20km) southeast of Tel Aviv, and 30 miles (50km) northwest of Jerusalem.
+The airport is situated 16 miles (26km) southeast of Tel Aviv, and 37 miles (59km) northwest of Jerusalem.

 Getting to the city

 Trains are the best option for getting into Tel Aviv; they're clean, fast and cheap.
-Trains run from Level S of Terminal 3 to Tel Aviv Savidor Station and a trip into town takes 20 minutes.
+Trains run from Level S of Terminal 3 to Tel Aviv Savidor Station and a trip into town takes around 20 minutes.
 Passengers arriving after midnight will have to wait until 3am for the first train of the day.
 Buses run from the nearby Airport City rather than the airport itself.
 Passengers can take the free Egged 5 Shuttle from the second floor of arrivals to Airport City.

 Tel: +972 3 975 5555.

 Taxis usually wait outside the arrivals hall.
-The trip into town is nine miles (15kms).
-There is an added fare surcharge at night and on Jewish holidays and the Sabbath.
+The trip into town is 16 miles (26km).
+There is an added fare surcharge at night, on Jewish holidays and the Sabbath.

 Transfer between terminals

 A free shuttle service operates between the two terminals at 15-minute intervals.